Chart Color Schemes

 Infrastructure

-Orbost has moderate levels of nearby infrastructure activity, ranking in the 47thth percentile nationally
+Orbost has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally

-No changes can significantly influence a region's performance like modifications to local infrastructure, major projects, and planning initiatives.
-Zero projects have been identified by AreaSearch that may impact this area.
-Notable projects include Seadragon Offshore Wind Farm, Additional VLocity Trains, Telstra InfraCo Intercity Fibre Network, and Victorian Renewable Energy Zones, with the following list providing details on those most relevant.
+No changes can significantly influence a region's performance like alterations to its local infrastructure, major projects, and planning initiatives.
+Zero projects have been identified by AreaSearch that could potentially impact this area.
+Notable projects include Seadragon Offshore Wind Farm, Additional VLocity Trains, Telstra InfraCo Intercity Fibre Network, and Victorian Renewable Energy Zones.
+The following list outlines those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.